-Lebanon’s Central Bank governor defends his role amid crisis
+Lebanon’s central bank governor defends his role amid crisis

-BEIRUT (AP) — Lebanon’s Central Bank governor defended himself Wednesday against scathing criticism, claiming there is a “systematic campaign” meant to hold him responsible for the country’s recent financial crisis and the collapse of the national currency.
+BEIRUT (AP) — Lebanon’s central bank governor defended himself Wednesday against scathing criticism by the government, claiming there is a “systematic campaign” meant to hold him responsible for the country’s recent financial crisis and the collapse of the national currency.

-Speaking in an hour-long video conference, Gov. Riad Salameh, who has held the post since 1993, said he did what he had to do to maintain Lebanon’s monetary stability in the face of various crises over the past years.
+Speaking in an hour-long video conference, Gov. Riad Salameh, who has held the post since 1993, deflected blame and said he did what he had to do to maintain Lebanon’s monetary stability in the face of various crises over the past years.
 He blamed politicians for reneging on repeated promises of reform.

-The speech came after a day of violence, when hundreds of protesters in the northern city of Tripoli clashed with troops until late Tuesday night, leaving several injured on both sides in some of the most serious riots triggered by the economic crisis spiraling out of control amid a weeks-long virus lockdown.
+The speech came after a day of violence, when hundreds of protesters in the northern city of Tripoli clashed with troops until late Tuesday night.
+The violence left several injured on both sides in some of the most serious rioting triggered by the economic crisis spiraling out of control amid a weeks-long virus lockdown.

 Salameh was responding to accusations made by Lebanese Prime Minister Hassan Diab last week in which he held the governor responsible for the downward spiral and accused him of pursuing “opaque” policies that sent the pound crashing against the dollar.